 Puerto Rico's cuisine is a unique amalgamation of ingredients, cultures, and recipes.
-The native Taíno Indians, the Spanish conquistadores, and the African slaves have all influenced what has come to be known around the island as Comida Criolla.
-As such, even though Puerto Rican food has its roots in Caribbean and Spanish cuisine, it is its own creature.
-These five dishes, which are the island's most distinctive and representative foods, will attest to that.
+The native Taíno Indians, the Spanish conquistadores, and the African slaves have all historically influenced what has come to be known around the island as cocina criolla, or Creole cooking.
+The local dishes usually incorporate different types of meat, garlic, olive oil, and rice.
+They also often contain a starchy regional staple—plantains—whose taste can be compared to a cross between a banana and a potato.
+Most notably, however, are the spice characteristics that mimic the vibrant Puerto Rican culture, making the island's most distinctive and representative foods worth a try.

 Mofongo is the unofficial king of Puerto Rican cuisine.
 This tasty concoction of mashed plantains, seasonings, and an unlimited choice of fillings—including vegetables, shrimp, steak, pork, and seafood— graces the menu of nearly every Puerto Rican restaurant.
 The plantains themselves are picked green, then fried, then mashed to form a ball around a savory middle.
 Roadside shacks, as well as the island's most refined local eateries, all have their own version of mofongo and there is little agreement as to what constitutes a traditional presentation.